lamsfoundation/lams/lams_bb_integration/readme.txt

 ================================================================================
 	1. Click on My Institution->Launch the Course Creation Wizard and follow all required steps.
 	2. To browse available courses head to Courses and there is a "Course List"
+	3. In order to be able to add new LAMS lessons in this course (using the module) get inside a course and then on the left side menu select "Customziation" and then "Tool availability".
+Make sure LAMS Lesson has a tick in front of it.

 6. Creating LAMS lesson